 Before any work takes place, a mutual agreement will be reached with regard to the approach and the treatment of items.
-All conservation work will be documented using the specialist archive management software (CALM) and added to the object's permanent record.
-CALM reports are created for each item which is treated, and these reports are linked to the object record.
+All conservation work will be documented using the specialist archive management software and added to the object's permanent record.
+Reports are created for each item which is treated, and these reports are linked to the catalogue record.
 In addition, photographs and technical notes on the treatment will be kept by the Conservation Unit for their records.

-V5.0.
-2 April 2023, © Cumbria Archives
+V6.
+6 June 2025, © Cumbria Archives